John 19:1-42 - Outline of John (Book Notes menu page)

 19:12 And from thenceforth Pilate sought to release him:

 Jesus spoke, but not in self-defense.
-Rather, as the Truth, He corrects Pilate's error.-
+Rather, as the Truth, He corrects Pilate's error:

-• No. Pilate had no power to act "against me" (cp.
-Joh 10:17,18) except as allowed by God (Acts 4:27,28).
+• No, Pilate you have no power to act "against me" (cp.
+Joh 10:17,18), except as allowed by God (Acts 4:27,28).

 he that delivered me unto thee hath the greater sin-